pmp-library/pmp-library/docs/codingstyle.md

 ### File Names

-File names follow the naming rules for user-defined types, i.e., they use `CamelCase` naming.
+File names are all lowercase.
+Words are separated with underscores.
 Implementation files end with `.cpp` and header files end with `.h`.

-_Exception_: Files for building an executable use an all lowercase name, e.g., `mpview.cpp` to build the `mpview` executable.

 ## Formatting

 ### Blocks

 The expressions following an `if, else, while, do ... while` or `for` statement should always be enclosed in braces.
 The braces enclosing a block should be placed in the same column, on separate lines.

 ```cpp
 if (foo == bar)